 But just as there are fantastic days and almost good days...
 I have encountered situations where, without understanding the reason, simply finding the slightest similarity in heart rate measurement is pure chance.

 The reason?
 I have no idea.
-I have a theory, and that is that the day was "strange" with temperature changes and he was warm.
-At times it was hot and with long sleeves he sweated a lot, so with the position of the arm all the sweat ended up reaching the sensor area.
-It is something that when running does not happen, because the sweat instead of going in the direction of the hand, it does towards the elbow and does not accumulate in the wrist area.
+I have a theory, and it's that the day was "weird" with temperature changes and I was warm.
+At times it was hot and with long sleeves I was sweating a lot, so with the position of the arm all the sweat ended up reaching the sensor area.
+This is something that does not happen when running, because instead of sweat going towards the hand, it goes towards the elbow and does not accumulate in the wrist area.

 The sensor has improved slightly in its use for cycling (and other non-running activities, such as gymnastics), although at the moment it can't be scored on cycling activities.
 But again, the progress is remarkable and I hope that Garmin will continue to make progress with the sensor management algorithm, both for running sessions with pace changes and for cycling and gymnastics.